autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 #### Lateral jerk relaxation conditions

-- If the ego vehicle is close to the avoidance target, the lateral jerk will be relaxed up to the maximum jerk
+- If the ego vehicle is close to the avoidance target, the lateral jerk will be relaxed up to the maximum jerk.
 - When returning to the center line after avoidance, if there is not enough distance left to the goal (end of path), the jerk condition will be relaxed as above.

 #### Minimum velocity relaxation conditions

-There is a problem that we can not know the actual speed during avoidance in advance.
+There is a problem that we cannot know the actual speed during avoidance in advance.
 This is especially critical when the ego vehicle speed is 0.
 To solve that, this module provides a parameter for the minimum avoidance speed, which is used for the lateral jerk calculation when the vehicle speed is low.

 - If the ego vehicle speed is lower than "nominal" minimum speed, use the minimum speed in the calculation of the jerk.